 Brief: The AGM-183A is a developmental boost-glide hypersonic missile to provide future, nonnuclear strike against time-sensitive, heavily defended, high-value targets from standoff range.
 The missile is designed to accelerate to speeds well in excess of Mach 5 before releasing a non-powered glide vehicle which maneuvers to the intended target.
 USAF completed a series of seven captive flight-tests utilizing an instrumented test article on a B-52H at Edwards, culminating in an aborted boost-test in December 2020.
-The service now plans to conduct the first boost-test from a B-52 in early FY21, accelerating a dummy glide vehicle over the Point Mugu Test Range.
-The service is procuring eight prototype AGM-183s to support testing and a potential early-operational capability.
-AFGSC plans to operationally deploy the weapon on the B-52 and B-1 as early as 2022, with possible, later integration on the F-15E/EX.
+An attempted boost test over the Point Mugu Test Range on April 5, 2021, failed to leave the aircraft.
+A third attempt on July 28, 2021, proved safe separation and targeting acquisition but the booster failed to ignite.
+The tests aim to eventually achieve safe separation, booster ignition, and deployment of a dummy glide vehicle.
+FY22 funds to procure 12 prototype AGM-183s to support testing and potential transition to an early operational capability were cut due to setbacks in testing.
+AFGSC aims to operationally deploy the weapon on the B-52 and B-1 previously targeting as early as 2022, with possible, later integration on the F-15E/EX.

 First Flight: N/A. Delivered: N/A. IOC: 2022 (planned).
+Production: 12 (planned).

-Production: N/A. Inventory: N/A.
+Inventory: N/A.